emanuelefaja/guide2life/health/nutrition/fats.md

 - Butter, cheese, and whole milk
 - Coconut and palm oil

+>[!CAUTION]
-Consuming excessive amounts of saturated fats can raise levels of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol.
+>Consuming excessive amounts of saturated fats can raise levels of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol.
 High LDL cholesterol levels can increase the risk of heart disease and stroke.

 ### Trans Fats
 ![](../../images/transfat.webp)